Almost uniform domains and Poincar\'e inequalities: Introduction

-The case $p=1$ is included in Case (4) and involves separate considerations.
-In Section \S\ref{sec:isoperim} we discuss these considerations, as well as a novel way of proving Poincar\'e inequalities in the metric space setting.
+{ The borderline case of $p=1$ can also be fully characterized in terms of $\nseq$.
+The case of $d=2$ appeared before in \cite{mackaytysonwildrick}.
+The general borderline case for all $d\geq 2$ is presented in a separate paper by the authors \cite{sylvesterjasun}, and the approach involves substantially different methods.}

-A crucial aspect of this theorem is the sharp characterization of the exponents $p$.
-Below, we also obtain essentially sharp characterizations for the given ranges of exponents, and even in the general metric space context!
+A crucial aspect of our theorem is the sharp characterization of the exponents $p$.
+In what follows, we also obtain essentially sharp characterizations for the given ranges of exponents { in more general Euclidean constructions, } and even in the general metric space context!